 This is often viewed in the realm of sports nutrition as the main vitamin for energy.
 It is not uncommon for some athletes to get shots of vitamin B12 during a season.
 It plays an essential role in performance, but it is not the only one doing this job really.

 B12 makes many vital coenzymes that are needed for the development of neural tissues and the function of the nervous system.
 This includes everything from DNA synthesis to immune system function.
 It has very many tasks it plays a part in.

 Mega dosing B12 is not needed, and there hasn’t been a study to show immediate performance increases.

 Vitamin B12 in Food and Supplements

 It is found in supplements in the form of cyanocobalamin.
 Other forms are steered away due to their unstableness.

-In the diet we see it included in animal products of all kind, eggs and in tofu.
+In the diet, we see it included in animal products of all kinds, eggs, and tofu.

-This is a water soluble B vitamin that has sulfur in it and its main functions will be as a coenzyme.
-It functions to be a coenzyme in the carboxylation reactions.
+This is a water soluble B vitamin with sulfur and its main function will be as a coenzyme.
+It functions to be a coenzyme in carboxylation reactions.

-There are important roles played in amino acid metabolization, metabolization of the macronutrients, urea formation, energy production, and protein synthesis.
+Important roles are played in amino acid metabolization, metabolization of the macronutrients, urea formation, energy production, and protein synthesis.

 Deficiencies occur from the sources simply being low in biotin.
-The deficiencies cause nausea, vomiting, depression, dermatitis, and muscle tone losses.
+The deficiencies cause nausea, vomiting, depression, dermatitis, and muscle tone loss.